 Unagi with Gobo

 Finally, the last thing that caught my attention was an accompaniment of ground gobo served with grilled unagi...
 I've never seen gobo accompanying unagi before.
 It made sense though, because the unagi was soft and oily, similar to the sliminess of the gobo.
 I know the description doesn't sound too appetising, and those who don't like slimy food like lady's fingers or okra wouldn't like it too.
-But I thought it was a smooth, comfort-food combination, kinda like how smooth and thick Japanese curry goes well with smooth and sticky Japanese rice.
+But I thought it was a smooth, comfort-food combination, like how smooth and thick Japanese curry goes well with smooth and sticky Japanese rice.

 And of course, they had plenty of pickled ginger flower stem lying around I guess, so they threw one in.
 I suppose it complemented the sweet and soft unagi and gobo by adding a firm punch to the mixture. =)